ETCCooperative/etc-cooperative-website/src/content/posts/2023-01-02-the-ethereum-classic-rpc-url-is-changing-from-ethercluster-to-rivet-cn/index.cn.md

 We requested a comment from the company for this announcement and this is what Rivet founder, [Greg Lang](https://twitter.com/designheretic), had to say to us and the ecosystem at large:

-*We have always taken immense pride serving the ETC developer community—the OG-est of Turing-complete-smart-contracting OGs—with enterprise-grade uptime, capacity, and attentiveness.
+*"We have always taken immense pride serving the ETC developer community—the OG-est of Turing-complete-smart-contracting OGs—with enterprise-grade uptime, capacity, and attentiveness.
 That’s why we were excited to become the endpoint provider for EtherCluster in November of 2021.*

 *With this transition to [https://rivet.link](https://rivet.link), ETC BUIDLers can still expect the same high-quality service they’ve come to expect from EtherCluster—because we are as committed as ever to providing the ETC community the best possible service we can deliver.*